Azure/AzureAD-App-Docs/articles/en-us/cognidox/sso_configure.md

 ## Prerequisites

-To configure Azure AD integration with Hype, you need the following items:
+To configure Azure AD integration with Cognidox, you need the following items:

 - An Azure AD subscription
-- A Hype single sign-on enabled subscription
+- A Cognidox single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.